Arc spaces and equivariant cohomology: Equivariant cohomology

 \section{Equivariant cohomology}

 We refer the reader to \cite{FulEq} or \cite{BriEq} for an introduction to equivariant cohomology, as well as proofs and details.
 Here we collect the basic properties we will need, and give a few illustrative examples.
-As always, $G$ is a connected linear algebraic group acting on the left on $X$.
+As always, $G$ is a connected linear algebraic group acting on the left on $X$.\footnote{ By definition, $H_G^*X$ is the singular cohomology of the Borel mixing space $\E G\times^G X$; equivalently, it is the cohomology of the quotient stack $[G\backslash X]$.
+The reader may consult one of the above references for a discussion of this construction.}

-A map $f:X\to X'$ is \define{equivariant} with respect to a homomorphism $\phi:G \to G'$ if $f(g\cdot x) = \phi(g)\cdot f(x)$ for all $g\in G$, $x\in X$.
-Equivariant cohomology is contravariant for equivariant maps: one has $f^*: H_{G'}^*X' \to H_G^*X$.
+A map $f\colon X\to X'$ is \define{equivariant} with respect to a homomorphism $\phi\colon G \to G'$ if $f(g\cdot x) = \phi(g)\cdot f(x)$ for all $g\in G$, $x\in X$.
+Equivariant cohomology is contravariant for equivariant maps: one has $f^*\colon H_{G'}^*X' \to H_G^*X$.

 The following two facts play a key role in our arguments: